muwp/msharp-registry/README.md

 # xxl-registry
-A lightweight distributed service discovery platform.
+A lightweight distributed service registry and discovery platform.